A profit and loss account (P&L) template is important whether you are running a business or in the process of setting one up.

-If the latter, as a part of P&L forecasting, it forms a required part of a business plan (see our article What should be in your business plan).
+If the latter, as a part of P&L forecasting, it forms a required part of a business plan.

 A P&L statement is usually prepared annually and shows revenues and costs and how much profit has been made over the period.